witnet/witnet-solidity-bridge/README.md

 `$ pnpm run migrate <ecosytem>:<chain-name>`

-## Upgrade WSB components on an existing chain
+## Upgrding the Witnet EVM Bridge on an existing chain

 When modifying the existing source code, or the contents of `settings/artifacts` or `settings/specs`, you may need to upgrade some of the artifacts on certain networks.
 Just add the `--artifacts` parameter and a comma-separated list of the artifacts you need to upgrade.
 For instance: